China: Chengdu vertical farm takes agriculture to new heights

 Source: VFD.com

+"The factory enables full control over light, temperature, water, nutrients and air.
 Shi said the growth cycle for lettuce here is only 30 to 35 days — half the time needed in traditional open-field farming — while yield per unit area can reach up to 120 times that of conventional methods.
-With soilless cultivation in a sterile environment, the system eliminates pests and diseases, ensuring the produce is free of heavy metals, chemical additives and pesticide residues, she added.

 Frequently Asked Questions

-What should growers evaluate before adopting new LED systems?
+What should growers evaluate before changing a lighting strategy?